Frequently Asked Questions

 When do I need to notify Boston Conservatory of my decision to enroll?

-Applicants are required to notify Boston Conservatory at Berklee regarding their intent to enroll no later than April 15 for graduate students in the music and theater divisions, and May 1 for all B.F.A. and B.M. candidates.
-This can be done by clicking on the New Student Enrollment Form in the online acceptance letter and submitting a non-refundable online tuition deposit of $500 and housing deposit (if applicable) of $250.
+Both Regular Action and Early Action applicants are required to notify Boston Conservatory at Berklee regarding their intent to enroll no later than April 15 for graduate candidates and May 1 for undergraduate candidates.
+This can be done by accepting your offer and paying the non-refundable tuition deposit in your application portal.

 Applications submitted after the December deadline will be reviewed on a case-by-case, rolling basis and will continue until all openings are filled, or until June 1, whichever comes first.